-Once you have plans drawn up and building approvals in place, the next step in any construction project is to choose a builder.
+Once you have plans drawn up and building approvals in place, the next step in any construction project is to choose a custom house builder Adelaide.
 This is an extremely important decision.
 Unfortunately there are many shonky operators in the industry.
 Over the years there have been numerous examples of substandard workmanship, cost overruns, missed completion dates and builders going into liquidation, leaving the owners with an incomplete building and being owed vast sums in compensation.
 You may never get any guarantees that a builder will live up to all your expectations, but there are certainly steps that you can take to lessen the chances of being burnt.

 The assessment process should start with a number of preliminary checks.
 The first and most important thing to check is if a builder is licensed.
 There are many people masquerading as builders but who don’t have the necessary qualifications and are not registered.